AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Analysis

+To investigate whether LLM hallucination proportion is relevant to the length of context or response, we divide the hallucination data collected by our AutoHall into three equal-sized groups based on the context/response length.
+We then compute the percentage of generated hallucinatory references within each group.
+Tab.~\ref{tab:vslength} displays the data group with the highest average response length has garnered the highest hallucination proportion, especially in PUBHEALTH-based dataset.
+This demonstrates that as the text length of responses from LLMs increases, the probability of generating hallucinations also increases to a certain extent.
+In addition, there is no obvious correlation between the length of context and LLM hallucination proportion.

-\subsubsection{Case Study}
+\subsection{Case Study}

-We present examples of LLM hallucinations in different scenarios (See Appendix~\ref{app:cases}) to explore when LLMs are most likely to generate hallucinations.
+We present examples of LLM hallucinations in different scenarios to explore when LLMs are most likely to generate hallucinations.

-\textbf{1) Processing claim related to numbers}
+\subsubsection{Processing claim related to numbers}

-Examples in Tab.~\ref{tab:digits} demonstrate that some of generated references pertain to claims with incorrect numbers.
-Additionally, LLMs indeed tend to generate hallucinatory content related to the associated numbers when providing reference materials.
+Examples in Tab.~\ref{tab:digits} demonstrate that some of generated hallucinatory references pertain to claims with incorrect numbers.
+When LLMs need provide reference materials related to these associated numbers, they tend to generate hallucinatory content.
+For instance, this scenario occurrence frequency of ChatGPT in PUBHEALTH has reached around 16\%.
+This indeed pose a challenge for LLMs to deal with tasks relying on precise numbers/data.
+Especially in high‑risk scenarios like medical care, such numerical hallucinations can lead to severe consequences, including misdiagnosis, medication errors, ethical and legal issues, and resource wastage, directly threatening patient safety and treatment efficacy.

-\textbf{2) Lacking of knowledge}
+\subsubsection{Lacking of knowledge}

 Lack of knowledge is one of the key reasons why LLMs hallucinate.
-Although OpenAI does not directly disclose the training data sources and details of ChatGPT, we find a high probability of invalid references when we originally choose Politifact\footnote{https://www.kaggle.com/datasets/rmisra/PolitiFact-fact-check-dataset} to generate the hallucination dataset, as shown in Tab.~\ref{invalid}.
+Although OpenAI does not directly disclose the training data sources and details of ChatGPT, we find a high probability of invalid references when we originally choose Politifact\footnote{\url{https://www.kaggle.com/datasets/rmisra/PolitiFact-fact-check-dataset}} to generate the hallucination dataset, as shown in Tab.~\ref{invalid}.
 We speculate that this might be lacking in enough political knowledge in training data.
 Thus, as shown in Tab.~\ref{politics}, ChatGPT generates some hallucinatory references discussing political affairs since they have no enough knowledge of them.

-\textbf{3) Existing incorrect context in the input}
+\subsubsection{Existing incorrect context in the input}

 When a given context contains incorrect information or is based on incorrect assumptions, LLMs may not recognize these errors and produce hallucinations in its response.
+Taking Climate-fever dataset as an example, there are 253 non-factual claims and 39.1\% of the corresponding ChatGPT-generated references are hallucinatory.
 Examples in Tab.~\ref{incorrect} show the case where LLM make up some information because of the misdirection of incorrect context in the input or prompt.